est31/msvc-wine-rust/README.md

 This script downloads and extracts the needed components of the Visual Studio 2017 build tools and the Windows SDK, so that Rust toolchains can target the platform.

+Note that these are the very latest build tools and the latest SDK.
+If you are okay with the older 2015 build tools, you should download the [enterprise WDK](https://developer.microsoft.com/en-us/windows/hardware/license-terms-enterprise-wdk-1703) instead, it contains all the needed files.

 Requirements:

 * GNU/Linux with GNU Bash installed.
 May also work on Mac or other BSD's, but I haven't tried.